 Ability to work effectively in a group

 Timetables for courses offered at Leiden University College in 2020-2021 will be published on this page of the e-Prospectus.

 The course uses a variety of teaching methods, including lecturing, student presentations, class discussion, and debate.
 Teaching materials consists mainly of secondary literature.

-The required and recommended reading will be listed in the course syllabus and will be made available on blackboard.
+The required and recommended reading will be listed in the course syllabus and will be made available on Brightspace.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.